josalggui/MaRGE/README.md

 **Figure 6.- Session and batch uis**

 There are also ui files that represent single elements that will be introduced programally to the general structure of the windows (to one of the four previous windows).
-These elements are:

-- inputshimming.ui (Figure 7 top)
+Right now the gui uses only one sigle element:

-- inputparameters.ui (Figure 7 bottom)
+- inputparameters.ui (Figure 7)

 <img src="images/ui_elements.png" width=300>